Travel Bloggers Pick The Best Places in Canada

-In the small town of Sidney, you can dine on fish caught fresh from the sea before browsing the many book and thrift stores.
+In the small town of Sidney, you can dine on fish caught fresh from the sea before browsing the many books and thrift stores.

 Sitting on a quiet pebble beach and watching the setting sun cast its calming colours over the ocean, it’s difficult not to feel blessed being here.

-One of the things I loved about my expedition to Churchill, Canada, to see the polar bears is that is was so remote.
+One of the things I loved about my expedition to Churchill, Canada, to see the polar bears is that was so remote.
 The area is only reachable by train or plane.
 We rode around each day in a tundra buggy–sort of like an old school bus with tractor wheels–and got mighty close to the bears.
 It was very exciting.
-Churchill is a modest town, so we slept and ate in modest facilities and basically I had the time of my life.
+Churchill is a modest town, so we slept and ate in modest facilities, and basically, I had the time of my life.